Skip to Content

 What does Dine with Elmo and Friends have for toddlers and preschoolers at Sesame Place to eat?

-Dine with Elmo and Friends offers a wide selection of American foods.
+Dine with Elmo and Friends offers a wide selection of toddler favorite foods including mac and cheese chicken nuggets, meatballs, etc. They also offer more “adult” choices such as various salads, grilled chicken, alfredo and more.
 The food is served buffet style so you can pick and choose your favorites.

-What does Elmo’s Eatery have for toddlers and preschoolers to eat?
+What does Elmo’s Pizza Kitchen have for toddlers and preschoolers to eat?

-Elmo’s Eatery serves all the favorites.
-They have meatball subs, pizza, hot dogs, chicken nuggets, and more.
+Elmo’s Pizza Kitchen serves all the favorites.
+They have mac and cheese, pizza, fries, chicken nuggets, and more.

 eating macaroni and cheese at Sesame Place